Financial Statements

 Executive Summary

 The McLennan Community College Foundation is a 501(c)(3) nonprofit dedicated to supporting student success through scholarships, emergency aid, and institutional funding.
-In 2024, the organization generated $3.36 million in revenue, distributed over $2.04 million in program-related expenses, and ended the year with net assets of approximately $38 million — reflecting financial stability and continued investment in educational support.
+In 2024, the organization generated $3.36 million in revenue, distributed over $2.04 million in program-related expenses, and ended the year with net assets of approximately $38 million.

 Organizational Overview